liv2311/changeValidatorComissionDrosera/README.md

 Purpose: allows interacting with a non-standard validator through a wrapper with a known interface.

 - Stores the validator’s address.
 When deploying, you need to specify the validator’s address; in our example, this is MockValidator for flexibility, as the commission fetching function may vary.
-- Calls getConfig() and returns commission.
-- This is necessary because the ICommissionReader interface requires commission(), but the validator has no such method — only getConfig().
+- Calls getConfig() and returns commission, this is necessary because the ICommissionReader interface requires commission(), but the validator has no such method — only getConfig().

 ---